railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 New employee induction
 -----------------------

-Open the employee form for Fabien Pinckaers from the menu *Human Resources > Employees > All Employees*.
+Open the employee form for Fabien Pinckaers from the menu :menuselection:`Human Resources --> Employees --> All Employees`.
 Click the *Process* button to open the detailed process of engagement.

 .. figure:: images/process_employee_flow.png